massoncheg/forgejo-docs/docs/user/authentication.md

 - Note: For errors about IPA credentials, run `kinit admin` and provide the domain admin account password.

-- Log in to Forgejo as an Administrator and click on "Authentication" under Admin Panel.
+- Log in to Forgejo as an Administrator and click on "Authentication" under the Admin Panel.
   Then click `Add New Source` and fill in the details, changing all where appropriate.